 Acoustic guitars come in many different shapes and sizes.
 There is the classic, 6 string acoustic guitar.
 There is also a 12-string guitar.
 All the strings are doubled on it to provide a harp-like song.
 In the acoustic rendition of Wish You Were Here by Pink Floyd, they used a 12-string.

 There are many different body shapes acoustic guitars come in, The larger ones are the Jumbo and Dreadnought.
 These are loud and big as you would expect.
 For a quieter experience with more articulated tones, you can opt for the Parlor or Auditorium guitars.
 For kids and adults that are a bit on the shorter side, you can get acoustic guitars in many different sizes.
 There is the “Full-size”, “Half-size” and “Quarter-Size” which will suit you, you really have to give it a shot IRL to figure that out.
+You can also shop for acoustic guitar pedals to go with your acoustic set.

 2. Electric Guitars: